 Besides Fitchburg State and UMass-Lowell, the University of Massachusetts at Amherst, which is the flagship campus, the University of Massachusetts at Dartmouth, and the Massachusetts Maritime Academy offer undergraduate programs in engineering.

-Ten private universities offer graduate programs in engineering, including Harvard University, the Massachusetts Institute of Technology, Western New England University, and Anna Maria College.
+Ten private universities offer graduate programs in engineering, including Harvard University, the Massachusetts Institute of Technology, Northeastern University, Western New England University, and Anna Maria College.

 Outlook for Engineering Jobs in Massachusetts